Install CloudBees CI on modern cloud platforms on EKS

 3. Set up External-DNS.
 Read the tutorial to set it up on AWS.

-Configuring your environment
+Configure your environment

 Complete the following steps to configure your environment for the CloudBees CI on modern cloud platforms installation.
 You must have access to the EKS cluster.

 CloudBees CI on modern cloud platforms uses Docker containers to run a cluster of computers within the Kubernetes container management system.
-You can optionally Verify the CloudBees CI on modern cloud platforms Docker images to ensure their origin and authenticity.
+You can optionally verify the CloudBees CI on modern cloud platforms Docker images to ensure their origin and authenticity.

 1. Add the CloudBees Helm chart repository as follows: